yaal-coop/canaille/CONTRIBUTING.rst

 Development environment
 -----------------------

-You can either run the demo locally or with docker.
+You can either run the demo locally or with Docker.

 The only tool required for local development is `uv`.
 Make sure to have uv `installed on your computer <https://docs.astral.sh/uv/getting-started/installation/>`_ to be able to hack Canaille.

+Some dependencies of Canaille might need to be compiled, so you probably want to check that `GCC` and `cargo` are available on your computer.

 After having launched the demo you have access to several services: